Read Kate Nasser's Blog

 Submitted by: Anonymous

 10. Is this stupidity or lack of caring?
-The story: A pharmacy CSR refused to authorize one of my meds.
-When I told her I had been waiting 2 weeks and explained the effects of not having them, she said ”maybe you should see a doctor about these new symptoms.”
+The story: A pharmacy rep refused to authorize one of my meds.
+When I told her I had been waiting 2 weeks and explained the effects of not having them, she said “maybe you should see a doctor about these new symptoms.”

 Submitted by: Denise C.

-11. Are your CSRs so busy following scripts that they don’t listen?
+11. Are your reps so busy following scripts that they don’t listen?
 Here’s the story: My father passed away.
 I called a credit card company to cancel his account.
 I said, “My name is Debra.
 My father Pat passed away and I am the Executor of the Estate.
 I am calling to cancel his account.”

+The rep replied, “Well, I need to talk to Pat.”
 I said, “Listen very carefully.
 He’s DEAD – now if you want to talk to him, you’ll have to figure out how to.
 GIVE ME YOUR SUPERVISOR!”
 The Supervisor got on the phone and I said, “Do you have a connection with God?”
 She cracked up laughing – she had heard about the conversation.

 Submitted by: Deborah B.